sreeav6/AWS-EKS/README.md

 Prerequisities that you should have kubectl and eksctl and aws cli installed in your system

 # First we will create eksctl cluster
-eksctl create cluster --name <name of your cluster> --region us-east-1 --fargate
+eksctl create cluster --name < your-cluster-name> --region us-east-1 --fargate

 # Then we will update the kube config for aws to use eks
-aws eks update-kubeconfig --name <name of your cluster> --region us-east-1
+aws eks update-kubeconfig --name <your-cluster-name> --region us-east-1

 # Create a seperate fargate profile where we use this namespace to deploy the application
-eksctl create fargateprofile --cluster <name of your cluster> --region us-east-1 --name alb-sample-app --namespace game-2048
+eksctl create fargateprofile --cluster <your-cluster-name> --region us-east-1 --name alb-sample-app --namespace game-2048

 # Deploy the app which has deployment,service,ingress manifests
 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.5.4/docs/examples/2048/2048_full.yaml